 - Capital expenditure reserves (for future major repairs like roofs or HVAC systems)

-Debt Service: This includes the principal and interest payments on any mortgage used to finance the property.
-It is important to exclude any personal financial obligations unrelated to the property, as only property-linked debt affects real estate cash flow.
+Debt Service covers the principal and interest payments on any mortgage used to finance the property.
+Exclude any personal financial obligations unrelated to the property itself.
+Only property-linked debt affects your real estate cash flow calculation.

 - Gross Rental Income: $3,000/month